General Questions

 Pratt students can also fulfill some of their general education requirements, specifically the Social Science and Humanities requirement.

-The application process is simple.
-You need a Duke Student ID number to apply.
+The process is simple.
+You need a Duke Student ID number to submit your First-Year Experience Preference Form.
 You will receive notices regarding the FOCUS Program to your Duke email, so please check it regularly!

 After inputting your information, you will select 4 (four) clusters (including course preferences) and answer a one to two-question essay about your interest in the clusters.
 The FOCUS Program makes every effort to accommodate student preferences.

-Duke matches students to their first-year experience on a rolling basis.
+The FOCUS Program enrolls students on a rolling basis.

-When do I hear back about my application?
+When do I hear back about my First-Year Experience selection?

 If it has been over two weeks and you have not heard back, please email us at focus@duke.edu.